shashankcuber/Pre-trained-PPLM-Codon-Optimization/README.md

 This is the offical repository for the paper: [ppLM-CO: Pre-trained protein language model for codon optimization](https://www.biorxiv.org/content/10.1101/2024.12.12.628267v1).

-ppLM-CO in it's current version can test different pre-trained models for predicitin optimized open reading frame (ORF) sequences for input protein sequences for host organisms: Human, E.coli and Chinese Hamster Ovary (cho) cells.
+ppLM-CO in it's current version can test different pre-trained models for predicitin optimized open reading frame (CDS) sequences for input protein sequences for host organisms: Human, E.coli and Chinese-Hamster Ovary cells.
 **Update:** Custom Protein Sequence can now be used within the gradio app.

 ## Dependencies and Installation